thkukuk/run0-wrappers/README.md

 # run0-wrappers

-This package provides a polkit rule to simulate sudo behavior for run0 and wrapper for su and sudo.
+This package provides a polkit rule to simulate sudo behavior for run0 and wrappers for pkexec, su and sudo.

 With the polkit rules:
 1. Users in the \_run0\_nopasswd list don't need to enter a password.